forestgrape/coronavirus/2_biological/coronavirus.md

 ## Tropisms of Coronaviruses
-Tropism for viruses denotes the cells and tissues they preferable replicate (defined on the [Viruses Page](viruses.md#virus-tropism)).
+Tropism for viruses denotes the cells and tissues they preferable populate (defined on the [Viruses Page](viruses.md#virus-tropism)).
+The tropism is determined by the [cell behavior](#cell-behavior-of-coronaviruses) and how the viruses are moved.

 ### Respiratory Tract Tropism
-Coronaviruses are initially deposited and replicate well in the respiratory tract, thus they have a tropism for the respiratory tract.
+Coronaviruses are initially deposited and replicate well on the surface of the respiratory tract, thus they have a tropism for epithelial cells in the respiratory tract:

-However if large number of coronaviruses infect the single cell layer in the alveoli, a fraction of them can be released into the blood stream and spread with the blood.
+* The transmission pathways of human coronaviruses (mostly airborne and vector-less) yield an initial deposition of the virions on the apical side of the respiratory tract.
+The barrier function of the epithelial cell layer mostly prevents virions from reaching the basal side without infecting cells.

-#### Apical Side Tropism
+* Coronaviruses preferable infect and leave cell on the apical side ([Cell Behavior](#cell-behavior-of-coronaviruses)), they remain on the apical side and spread through the respiratory tract lining fluid.
-* The transmission pathways of human coronaviruses (mostly airborne and vector-less) yield an initial deposition of the virions on the apical side together with the barrier function of the epithelial cell layer, the virions come mostly in contact with the apical sides of cells.
+* If a huge number of coronaviruses infect the single cell layer in the alveoli, a noticeable fraction of them can be released into the blood stream and spread with the blood.

-* Since coronaviruses preferable infect and leave cell on the apical side ([Cell Behavior](#cell-behavior-of-coronaviruses)), they remain on the apical side and spread through the respiratory tract lining fluid.
+> Human coronaviruses usually don't use the respiratory tract as passway to enter tissues but keep restricted to the surface of the respiratory tract.
+Coronaviruses are thus typical respiratory viruses.

-> Unlike other viruses, betacoronaviruses usually don't enter tissues.
+> Coronaviruses can cause persistent infections of other tissues, their clinical significance is unclear as of November 2021.